My Work

 I work with teams and leaders navigating periods of change: growth, restructuring, uncertainty, or ongoing friction that no one has quite been able to name or resolve.

-Most of my work is with tech-forward organizations and cross-functional teams in operations, design, engineering, and product, but the patterns I work with show up everywhere.
+Most of my work is with tech-forward organizations and cross-functional teams in operations, design, engineering, and product — but the patterns I work with show up everywhere.
+If your work depends on people collaborating well, it's likely relevant.

 • What kinds of engagements do I offer?